Agent Integration

 $ ig setup

-Codex CLI → Adds Search Tools entry to AGENTS.md
+Codex CLI → AGENTS.md search-tools block

 Agent-Optimized Commands